thePhukan/ECIS_Question_Generation/README.md

 ## GitHub Repository Contents:
 - **Code Implementations:** The "_bart_Ce.py_" file contains BART implementation with Cross Entropy loss.
 The "_bart_CntCe.py_" file contains code for BART fine-tuning with Contrastive + Cross Entropy loss.
-The "_t5_Ce.py_" file is for fine-tuning the T5-base model with Cross Entropy loss, and the "_t5_CntCe.py_" file contains T5-base implementation with Contrastive + Cross Entropy loss.
+The "_t5_Ce.py_" file is for fine-tuning the T5-base model with Cross Entropy loss, and the "_t5_CntCe.py_" file contains T5 implementation with Contrastive + Cross Entropy loss.
 The "_gpt3_5_summariser.py_" file holds the code to generate summaries from the gpt-3.5-turbo model, and the "_bert_classifier.py_" implements our BERT-based classifier.
+The "_bart_CntCe_Ec.py_" contains the code for BART fine-tuning with Clip embeddings and Contrastive + Cross Entropy loss, while the "_bart_CntCe_Er.py_" file contains the code for BART fine-tuning with ResNext embeddings and Contrastive + Cross Entropy loss.
+Similarly, the "_t5_CntCe_Ec.py_" file contains T5 implementation with Clip embeddings and Contrastive + Cross Entropy loss, while the "_t5_CntCe_Er.py_" file contains the code for T5 fine-tuning with ResNext embeddings and Contrastive + Cross Entropy loss.
 - **Dataset:** We provide a sample of our dataset in the "_sample_data.xlsx_" file.